ipfs/js-ipfs/examples/circuit-relaying/README.md

 ![](./img/img1.png)

-### Connect the two browser nodes to the circuit relay
+### 3. Connect the two browser nodes to the circuit relay

-In order for our browser nodes to be able to send messages to each other, we need to first get them connected, but for that we need to use the relay, remember, browser nodes can't be dialed directly because of lack of socket support, so the relay is here to solve that.
+In order for our browser nodes to be able to messages each other, we need to get them connected.
+But do do that, we need to use a relay - browser nodes can't be connected directly because of lack of socket support.

+Remember the caveat above `Currently a Relay will only work if it already has a connection to the STOP node`?
+This means that we need to connect our browser nodes to the relay node first.

-Enter the `/ip4/127.0.0.1/tcp/4003/ws/ipfs/...` address noted above into the `Connect to Peer` field and hit the connect button:
+Having both browsers running side by side (as shown in the first screenshot), enter the `/ip4/127.0.0.1/tcp/4003/ws/ipfs/...` address noted above into the `Connect to Peer` field and hit the `Connect` button:

 ![](./img/img3.png)

-After connecting to the IPFS node, we should see the peer show up under the `Peers Connected` box.
+After connecting to the IPFS node, we should see the relay peer show up under the `Peers Connected` box.

 ![](./img/img4.png)

-Now lets repeat the same steps with the second tab.
-After that, both of our browser nodes should be connected and we can move on to the next step.
+Lets repeat the same steps with the second tab.
+Now, both of our browser nodes should be connected to the relay and we can move on to the next step.

-### Dial the two browser nodes using a `/p2p-circuit` address
+### 4. Dial the two browser nodes using a `/p2p-circuit` address

 Having both browsers running side by side (as shown in the first screenshot), lets get them connected to each other.
 Head out to the `Addresses` box in one of the tabs, copy the `/p2p-circuit` address and then paste it into the `Connect to Peer` box in the other tab.
 Repeat these steps on the second tab.